 2. Heat Damaged Receptacles

 Heat damage is a symptom of a major electrical problem in your home.
 This often happens when high-voltage devices are used in standard outlets.
 If this happens, a functioning breaker should reset to prevent stress on your electrical system.
-Heat damage might be an indication that safety mechanisms aren’t working correctly.
+Heat damage can easily be an indication that safety mechanisms aren’t working correctly.
 HGTV lists electrical problems like this as one of the top hazards found in homes during an inspection.

 3. Loose Cover Plates On Switches And Outlets